mikejk8s/gmud/README.md

 ~~6.
 Require unique names sql queries Character.Name~~ Queries against DB is done with account name.

-7. Make a map of public keys
+~~7.
+Make a map of public keys~~ No more public keys, SSH username and password login.

-8. *AccountLogin function runs login page on the server*
+8. ~~AccountLogin function runs login page on the server*~~

+8.25 We need a whole ass sign up site that handles the registers.
+Data needs to be nuked at users table.

 9. Docker-compose broken, gmud connection refused to mysql/localhost:3306 - can access w/ sqlstudio fine

-10. Alive reports false need to switch to reverse bool or dead
+~~10.
+Alive reports false need to switch to reverse bool or dead~~  1 means alive and 0 means dead?
+Cant change it.

 ~~11.
 Level shouldnt be 0~~ It is level 1 on every new created character.

-12.
+12. Create a stats model for character stats.

+13. Create a combat tutorial room model.

 ## Api Paths